david-crespo/llm-cli/README.md

 ### Limitations

 No vision, no streaming responses (yet).
+No history of previous chats; only the current conversation is stored.

 ## Setup